Deliverables and resources

 D7.1 Formulation of baseline projections and documentation on modeling approach review (University of Copenhagen March 2018) This deliverable documents the development of the baseline projection to 2050 for use in the modelling work contained in WP7.

-D7.2 Documentation of GTAP-EUcalc inferface and design of GTAP scenarios (IMPERIAL, October 2018) This deliverable lays out the key challenges in linking the EUCalc CORE modules and GTAP to translate the lever settings into compatible data to generate a set of perturbations/shocks mimicking the EUCalc pathways at the aggregated GTAP sectoral classifications, in the objective of facilitating the computation of the trans-boundary impacts.
+D7.2 Documentation of GTAP-EUcalc inferface and design of GTAP scenarios (University of Copenhagen, October 2018) This deliverable lays out the key challenges in linking the EUCalc CORE modules and GTAP to translate the lever settings into compatible data to generate a set of perturbations/shocks mimicking the EUCalc pathways at the aggregated GTAP sectoral classifications, in the objective of facilitating the computation of the trans-boundary impacts.

 D8.1 Initial version of the model (Climact, April 2018) This deliverable is a practical presentation showing the overview of the current model development, we designed it to include many illustrations and visuals.